 If I have a half vegetable share am I able to add fruit or other optional shares?

-Yes, you can purchase optional shares if you have a half vegetable share, but we do not offer half optional shares.
+Yes, you can purchase optional shares if you have a half vegetable share.

 Are the vegetables organic?